RetroDECK/ES-DE/INSTALL.md

 make -j6
 ```

-By default ES-DE will install under /usr/local but this can be changed by setting the `CMAKE_INSTALL_PREFIX` variable.\
+By default ES-DE will install under /usr on Linux, /usr/pkg on NetBSD and /usr/local on FreeBSD and OpenBSD although this can be changed by setting the `CMAKE_INSTALL_PREFIX` variable.

 The following example will build the application for installtion under /opt:

 ```